Overview

 NOTE

 The ability to control privilege at different levels when processes are launched allows configurations like the following: In order to enable a certain privilege for an Event Command, it must also exist for the Wrapper process.
-However, the Java process can completely remove this privilege, thus guarantiing that it won't be use by the Java application nor by any of its child processes.
+However, the Java process can completely remove this privilege, thus ensuring that it won't be used by the Java application nor by any of its child processes.

 Example: